softwarefactory-project/sf-docs/docs/guides/tenant_deployment.rst

 Finalize the tenant SF configuration ....................................

-The Master is now configured and know about the new tenant, then a final sfconfig run on the tenant SF will finalize the pairing.
+The Master is now configured and knows about the new tenant, then a final sfconfig run on the tenant SF will finalize the pairing.

 .. code-block:: bash